Mrian07/Proyeksi/docs/installation-and-operations/installation/docker/README.md

 Scaling the database horizontally adds another level of complexity which we won't cover here.

 What we can scale is both the proxy, and most importantly the web service.
-For a couple of thousand users we may want to use 6 web service (`openproject_web`) replicas.
+For a couple of thousand users we may want to use 6 web service (`proyeksiapp_web`) replicas.
-The proxy processes (`openproject_proxy`) in front of the actual ProyeksiApp process does not need as many replicas.
+The proxy processes (`proyeksiapp_proxy`) in front of the actual ProyeksiApp process does not need as many replicas.
 2 are fine here.

-Also at least 2 worker (`openproject_worker`) replicas make sense to handle the increased number of background tasks.
+Also at least 2 worker (`proyeksiapp_worker`) replicas make sense to handle the increased number of background tasks.
 If you find that it takes too long for those tasks (such as sending emails or work package exports) to complete you may want to increase this number further.

 ```
-docker service scale openproject_proxy=2 openproject_web=6 openproject_worker=2
+docker service scale proyeksiapp_proxy=2 proyeksiapp_web=6 proyeksiapp_worker=2
 ```

 This will take a moment to converge.
 Once done you should see something like the following when listing the services using `docker service ls`: